denten-books/plain-text/1-metaphor.md

 in the language of cognitive metaphor theory all figurative tropes of comparison---hyperbole, metonymy, synecdoche, or simile---fall under the category of metaphor.
-To avoid confusions of the sort, to get onto the same page if you will, I would like to spend a few pages now delving into the technical vocabulary of metaphor theory.
+To avoid confusions of the sort, to get onto the same page if you will, I plan to spend a few pages now delving into the technical vocabulary of metaphor theory.
 This language will later help us explore the ways by which metaphors make and unmake everyday computational environments of human habitation.
 I am interested here and throughout the book in a particular mode of virtual habitation and habituation, which by its very nature begins and ends with the technologies of metaphor.

 In the 1980s, a number of influential publications in the field of human-computer interaction relied on insights from cognitive metaphor theory